mfichman/winbrew/CONTRIBUTING.md

 Maintaining a private version
 -----------------------------

-If, for some reason, your formula can't be accepted into the mainline winbrew repository, you can host your own repository.
-To set this up, take the following
+If, for some reason, your formula can't be accepted into the mainline Winbrew repository, you can always fork a private repository.
+Here's how you configure Winbrew to work with a private repository:
-steps:

-1. Create your private repository
+1. Create your private fork of the mainline Winbrew repository
 2. Delete `C:\WinBrew`, if it exists
-3. Clone the repository to `C:\WinBrew`
+3. Clone your private fork to `C:\WinBrew`
 4. Add `C:\WinBrew\bin` and `C:\WinBrew\lib` to your PATH environment variable

-Alternatively, you can install your repository to a custom location, and set the `WINBREW_HOME` environment variable to the custom location.
+Alternatively, install the private repository to a custom location, and set the `WINBREW_HOME` environment variable to the custom location.